Cleopatra Spring

 Is Cleopatra Spring safe for swimming?

-Yes, it’s a natural spring with fresh, clean water, and it’s safe for both locals and tourists to swim.
+Yes, it’s a natural spring with fresh, clean water and is safe for swimming.

 Did Cleopatra actually bathe in the spring?